-- Additional City resources are required to deliver the CSO Master Plan and for compliance with EA No. 3042 and associated Provincial correspondence requirements. - There is a risk the local construction industry will take time to increase the number of experienced consultants and contractors to meet the needs of a significantly increased CSO budget. - There is a risk of increased delivery costs and the risk of lower quality work with expanding the scale of the program quickly over a short timeline.
+- Qualified City resources are required to deliver the CSO Master Plan and for compliance with EA No. 3042 and associated Provincial correspondence requirements. - There is a risk that the local consulting and construction industries will not have the capacity to meet the needs of a significantly increased CSO budget. - There is a risk of increased delivery costs and the risk of lower quality work with expanding the scale of the program quickly over a short timeline.